 For the purposes of this definition, “substantial improvement” is considered to occur when the first alteration of any wall, ceiling, floor, or other structural part of the building commences, whether or not that alteration affects the external dimensions of the structure.
 This term includes structures which have incurred substantial damage, regardless of actual repair work performed.
 The term does not, however, include any project for improvement of a structure required to comply with existing health, sanitary, or safety code specifications which are solely necessary to assure safe living conditions or any alterations of a “historic structure”, provided that the alteration will not preclude the structure’s continued designation as a “historic structure”.

 The failure of a structure or other development to be fully compliant with the community’s flood plain management regulations.
 A structure or other development without the elevation certificate, other certifications, or other evidence of compliance required under Section V or Section VIII (2)(b) of this ordinance is presumed to be in violation until such time as that documentation is provided.

 The height, in relation to the National Geodetic Vertical Datum (NGVD) of 1929, North American Vertical Datum (NAVD) of 1988, (or other datum, where specified) of floods of various magnitudes and frequencies in the floodplains).

 All proposed development in any special flood hazard area shall require a permit.

-The Board of Selectmen shall review all building permit applications for new construction or substantial improvements to determine whether proposed building sites will be reasonably safe from flooding.
+The Board of Selectmen shall review all certificate of zoning compliance applications for new construction or substantial improvements to determine whether proposed building sites will be reasonably safe from flooding.
 If a proposed building site is located in a special flood hazard area, all new construction or substantial improvements shall:

 - be designed (or modified) and adequately anchored to prevent floatation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy,